mahmoudsaadzamel/Adaptive-Research-Innovation-Ecosystem/README.md

 - **Goal**: Propose new research directions based on  external insights.
 - **Functionality**:
   - Resolves conflicting insights using negotiation mechanisms.
-  - Generates **a markdown report** summarizing research ideas and improvement proposals.
+  - Generates **a markdown report** summarizing research ideas and improvement proposals,then converted into a **PDF** for final output.

 ---